2025-09-07 08:24 PM

 SIMD+popcount: ~55ms for 1GB file (15x faster!)

-One of the biggest challenges was making this blazing-fast C code accessible from Node.js.
+One of the biggest challenges was making this C code accessible from Node.js.
 This required careful engineering to bridge two very different worlds.

 // cisv_node.c - The Node.js binding layer